AI Tools reviews

 What really got me was how HeyGen lip sync handled the subtle differences.
 Japanese requires less dramatic mouth movements than English – it's more contained, more subtle.
 The AI picked up on this.
 My English-speaking self with its overly animated mouth movements was transformed into someone who looked like they'd grown up in Osaka.

 But here's where it got interesting: quick particles like "wa" and "ne" sometimes created tiny glitches.
 Not deal-breakers, but if you looked closely, you'd notice my digital mouth occasionally doing a speed-run through certain sounds.
 My Japanese friend described it as "95% convincing, 5% uncanny valley."
+Note that these results were before the Digital Twin update – current versions likely perform even better.

 Italian Lip Sync Observations